pesalerno/Genomics-Intro-workshop/README.md

 	scp raw-data-file.gz person@clustername.institution/path/to/file/destination

 ###2.
-Making sure your path is set up properly for the program to run and the data to be found

-I'm not sure what to write here, need to look this up a bit better, but certainly something we should check before getting started.
+Adding the path for stacks in your bash profile

+The server needs to know which paths (directories) to look for when you run a program.
+Thus, you need to set up paths for specific programs that are not directly within your own home directory in the cluster/server.
+This file is hidden, but you can see it (and whatever is in it)by typing:

+	cat .bash_profile

+This command simply prints the document, but you cannot alter it.
+The reason it's invisible is that it's protected, because your paths are important!!
+To edit this file, write:

+	nano .bash_profile

+Now you can edit it.
+Add in a new line to your bash profile as follows:

+	PATH=$PATH:/opt/software/stacks-1.26/bin/

+Now it will know to search within that directory when you give it a given command.

 ###3.
-Demultiplexing your dataset.
+Demultiplexing your dataset with Stacks.

 NOTE: **The first step in any RADseq library is always demultiplexing.
-You are now picking out the barcode reads which are found at the beginning of your illumina read in order to separate them into the individual samples. you only need two things, the code that you will use, and a barcodes/samples file where you have BOTH barcodes (adapter and primer index) and the name you want you sample to be (otherwise the file name will be the barcode, which is zero informative for any human being).
+You are now picking out the barcode reads which are found at the beginning of your illumina read in order to separate them into the individual samples.
+You only need two things, the code that you will use, and a barcodes/samples file where you have BOTH barcodes (adapter and primer index) and the name you want you sample to be (otherwise the file name will be the barcode, which is zero informative for any human being).
 Naming the files in a smart way will save headaches down the line.
-Also, if you have repeated barcodes across different libraries, then not changing the names from teh default barcode names will mix your samples eventually. **
+Also, if you have repeated barcodes across different libraries, then not changing the names from thw default barcode names will mix your samples eventually. **

 If you have separate libraries with overlapping barcodes, you need to demultiplex them separately since that is the only sample identifier you have (if you have combinatorial barcodes as in ddRAD, then as long as both adapter and PCR index don't overlap they can be demultiplexed together).

-De-multiplexing will be performed using the program [process_radtags](http://creskolab.uoregon.edu/stacks/comp/process_radtags.php) individually for each library within its directory, and renamed with sample names within Stacks using the appropriate barcodes/names text files, found [here](https://github.com/pesalerno/Genomics-Intro-workshop/tree/master/1-demultiplexing).
+De-multiplexing is performed using the program [process_radtags](http://creskolab.uoregon.edu/stacks/comp/process_radtags.php) individually for each library within its directory, and renamed with sample names within Stacks using the appropriate barcodes/names text files, found [here](https://github.com/pesalerno/Genomics-Intro-workshop/tree/master/1-demultiplexing).
 The barcodes file is a simple text-delimited file with first column being adapter, second column being primer index, and third being the final file name you want (ideally an individual sample code, and maybe a locality code as well).

 **WARNING**: _NEVER_ edit text files in word or something similar... it needs to be in a simple text editor such as text wrangler or BBedit.
 Also, always edit these files while seeing "invisible characters".